-This land is crossed by many public footpaths and bridleways some of which are in regular use by walkers, horse riders and increasingly by cyclists.
+Access to agricultural land, hedges and fencing- Tatsfield village 4.8 is surrounded by agricultural land except for the golf course to the south.
+A network of public footpaths and bridleways are in regular use by walkers, horse riders and increasingly by cyclists.
 Whilst some of these cross open ground, many of them pass between boundaries with associated fencing and hedges.
 Duties and responsibilities for their maintenance is complex and set out in the Surrey County Council "Countryside Access Guide for Surrey"; many are in a poor state and some are now barely accessible due to heavy growth, poor surfaces and unsafe stiles and gates.
-Whilst it is the responsibility of SCC to maintain the width, it is also the responsibility of adjacent landowners to cut their hedges and maintain their fences (many of these are of barbed wire); with no inspections, or maintenance, being carried out by county footpaths officers it seems likely that there will be further deterioration with the possibility that more will become inaccessible.
+Whilst it is the responsibility of SCC to maintain the footpath width, it is also the responsibility of adjacent landowners to cut their hedges and maintain their fences (many of these are of barbed wire); with no inspections, or maintenance, being carried out by county footpaths officers it seems likely that there will be further deterioration with the possibility that more will become inaccessible.
 There is a particular problem for access by disabled persons due to restrictions at entrances (stiles instead of gates), poor surfaces and heavy growth.